NinaQuik/Amazon_Vine_Analysis/README.md

 <img src="https://github.com/NinaQuik/Amazon_Vine_Analysis/blob/main/Images/Vine_query.png" width="500" height="500">

-OK, so there were no review created through Vine.
+OK, so there were no reviews created through Vine.
 How many were there?

 #### Music Reviews